paulromeijn/database-modules/source/database/build-nature-and-grid/README.md

-# Nature build database
+# Nature and grid build database

-This database is used to generate the Nature dbdata files.
-See [`store.sql`](../../../source/modules/src/data/sql/database-modules/build_nature/store.sql) for all dbdata files that are stored.
+This database is used to generate the Nature and Grid related dbdata files.

 ## Commands